 Murals...
 Chillicothe's outdoor murals, mounted on buildings throughout the commercial district, tell a story around every corner of this historic downtown.
 Each one transports the viewer into a by-gone era and celebrates an important part of the

 town's rich history and heritage.
-Over 20 larger-than-life, breath-taking murals include tell the visual story of trains, automobiles, a brick factory, a business college, a retailer, a bank, a fire brigade and many streetscapes.
+The larger-than-life, breath-taking murals include tell the visual story of trains, automobiles, a brick factory, a business college, a retailer, a bank, a fire brigade,

-The Mural Tour can be conducted by tour guides or self-guided.
+The Mural Tour may be conducted by tour guides or self-guided.
 Tours take place almost daily throughout the season, sometimes on foot, sometimes in cars or motor coaches.

 Chillicothe's mural project came about as a joint effort among the city, the